 More access to Crown Land

-As part of the $35 million Target One Million plan, the State Government committed to guarantee access to fishing and camping on Crown Land that has grazing licences and river frontage.
+As part of the $35 million plan to get more people fishing, more often, the Victorian Government committed to guarantee access to fishing and camping on Crown Land that has grazing licences and river frontage.

 It is important to note that the public is already able to lawfully access licensed river frontages via public roads and public land for recreation such as fishing, picnicking and hiking, just not camping, and the public currently camp in State Forests in harmony with farmers who have grazing licences.